alie354-1/TheWheel/README.md

 This repository has been cleaned up to remove temporary fix scripts, old migrations, and unused files.
 All of these files have been moved to the `archive` directory, which is excluded from git.

 A manifest of all archived files can be found in `archive/ARCHIVE_MANIFEST.md`.

+Older documentation files have been archived and replaced with updated versions with a more organized structure.